ignfab/voxatile/docs/usage/parameters/TileTasks.md

 ### `findVoxels`

-Finds the lowest and/or highest voxels placed over the model and adds results as metadata.
+Finds the lowest, highest and average altitude of voxels placed over the model and adds results as metadata.

 #### Extra parameters